PistenBully 100

 Ginzu

-The Ginzu groomers are manufactured by Yellowstone Track Systems in West Yellowstone Montana.
+The Ginzu groomers are manufactured by Yellowstone Track Systems in West Yellowstone, Montana.
 The model used on the Vasa Pathway is 84 inches wide and capable of setting Classic Tracks.
-The Ginzu can be used in a wide range of snow conditions to provide an excellent skiing surface for both skate and classic techniques.
-The Ginzu features electrically operated cutting teeth that can be lowered into the snow to chew up the existing base and lay it back down to form new corduroy for a fresh skating surface.
-The cutting teeth can also be used to mix any new snow with the existing base so that the new snow bonds better with the base to help build a deeper base on the trail.
-The teeth also dig deep enough under most conditions to allow us to set a new Classic track when needed.
-Most of the time two snowmobiles are sent out in tandem so that the entire width of the trail can be groomed in one pass.
+The Ginzu also features electrically operated cutting teeth.
+The teeth dig deep enough under most conditions to allow us to set a new Classic track when needed.
+Most of the time, two snowmobiles are sent out in tandem so that the entire width of the trail can be groomed in one pass.
 A normal snowmobile groom on the Vasa pathway using the snowmobile and Ginzu or Tidd Tech takes about 4 1/2 to 5 hours using two snowmobiles in tandem.
-The Ginzu was purchased in 2010 at a cost of $5400 with the optional tracksetter

 Tidd Tech G2

-The newest addition to the TART grooming equipment arsenal is the Tidd Tech G2 groomer.
-This item has been delivered and will be put in service for the 2013-14 grooming season.
-The G2 is similar to the Ginzu with electrically operated teeth and tracksetter.
+The TART grooming equipment arsenal includes two Tidd Tech G2 groomers.
+These were first put in service for the 2013-14 grooming season.
+The Tidd Tech’s features electrically operated cutting teeth that can be lowered into the snow to chew up the existing base and lay it back down to form new corduroy for a fresh skating surface.
+The cutting teeth can also be used to mix any new snow with the existing base so that the new snow bonds better with the base to help build a deeper base on the trail.
+The G2 also features electrically operated tracksetters.
 One advantage of the G2 will be the ability to renovate the Classic track area deeper than the skate lane.
 This can be accomplished by placing optional track renovators on the cutting bar that will allow the area in front of the tracksetter to be renovated deep enough to set nice Classic Tracks while renovating the skating area only deep enough to set great corduroy.
-This will allow the snow to set up faster in the skating lane because less snow is disturbed.
-The Tidd Tech was purchased for $5600.00 with the optional track-setter and track renovator.
+This allows the snow to set up faster in the skating lane because less snow is disturbed.
+The Tidd Tech can be used in a wide range of snow conditions to provide an excellent skiing surface for both skate and classic techniques.
+The Tidd Tech’s are an important tool to prepare the trail surface to allow the use of the PistenBully 100 by helping fill in the imperfections in the underlying trail surface that would only be amplified by using a grooming device with a 12 foot wide rigid tilling bar.

 Roller